- Amlogic S905X SoC

 dd if=u-boot.bin of=/dev/mmcblk1 bs=512 seek=1

-And the reboot you board without any SD card/USB key.
+And then reboot your board without any SD card/USB key.
 U-Boot should be loaded directly from eMMC.